 - Trader Joe’s Concord Grape Juice made from fresh pressed organic concord grapes

 The results were based on testing performed on 398 samples of 146 different branded products in the five categories noted above (apple juice, grape juice, packaged peaches and pears and fruit cocktail).
-For a full list of all companies and products involved see the ELF notice letter (pdf).

 Why is lead in these products?